NSA's DoublePulsar Kernel Exploit a 'Bloodbath'

 I guess it's a difference of philosophy.
 I want my computing to be as secure as possible.
 The NSA wants to hack anyone's system at anytime.

-My philosophy is comment sense, the NSA's is pure evil
+My philosophy is comment sense, the NSA's is pure evil considering it lessens my security.

 Blade style blood bath?
 (Score:2)